Alimony & Spousal Support Attorney in South Jersey

 However, it is usually applied in marriages have lasted 11 years or more.

 The higher-earning spouse, or the one who provided the most financial

 support during the marriage, would be expected to pay permanent alimony

 until he or she retires or the receiving spouse marries another.

-years of experience handling
+in Toms River have years of experience handling

 divorce and family law cases - we can help you find the right solution for you and your spouse.